Fear of Spiders

 You can read more about phobias in general here.

 We completely understand this here at TranceForm Psychology and will treat you and your Fear of Spiders seriously and with ‘unconditional positive regard’.

-It has long been understood within the world of psychology that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the Arachnophobia sufferer “believes” that the object or situation they fear represents a real danger to them, then they will experience real fear with all of the associated symptoms.
+It has long been understood that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the Arachnophobia sufferer “believes” that the object or situation they fear represents a real danger to them, then they will experience real fear with all of the associated symptoms.

 The symptoms of the Fear of Spiders are very similar to other specific phobias and will often include: